Content

 Androgenetic alopecia can also be treated through surgical procedures, such as hair transplant surgery.

 Surgery to treat male pattern baldness can produce impressive, lasting results, but it’s typically expensive, and the results can vary based on the extent of your hair loss and the quality of the procedure.
+A dermatologist or other healthcare professional can discuss these options if you’re curious.

 Our complete guide to male pattern baldness goes into greater detail on androgenetic alopecia, its symptoms, treatment options and more.